 Sales is a highly competitive field.
 Whether you’re a newbie with limited sales experience, or you’ve been in the game for a while, there is little time for a learning curve, and there is always someone trying to knock the top salesperson off the throne.
 The good news about sales is that it can be financially rewarding, the barriers to entry are low; and things like, age, gender, and experience level don’t have to be significant obstacles unless you make them one.
 So, here is a list of 5 ways to navigate around the competition and compete with the big fish.

 Time is money is an understatement, especially in sales.
-Cut through the chase and try your best to deal with the decision makers from the start.
+Cut through the chase and try your best to deal with the decision-makers from the start.
 Yes, it can be easier said than done, but with the right game plan in order, it’s not impossible.
-Study the company and learn the order of authority.
+Study the company and learn the order of an authority.
 There’s no sense in spending time crafting emails and reciting your impressive pitch to the wrong people.
 The whole point of connecting is to make business and close deals.

 What’s Your Proposition?

 There are dozens of people trying to get the same account that you are.
 Find your value proposition and work it.
 A compelling value proposition will separate you from the masses, and it’s essential to have one that is authentic.
 It’s easy to bait prospects, but can you deliver?
 A potential client wants to know what you can offer that is better than the next person.
 Be sure to meet them at their need.